Mitraaaaa/Store/README.md

 ## My Basket (Tab 3) :

-* Your basket is designed individualy for you, you can add products from main list and delete them.
+* Your basket is designed individualy for you, you can add products from Main List or delete them.
-* The changes you make in your basket will be saved and shown to you other times.
+* The changes you make in your basket will be saved and be shown to you other times.
 * Each different person has it's own basket.
-* Total price of you products in your basket are shown in the down left.
+* Total price of you products in your basket is shown in the down left.
-* Each time you add a product from main list , the number of existence is decreased and the same amount will be added to the number of purchase in your basket(in other words main list and my basket are synced.)
+* Each time you add a product from Main List , the number of existence is decreased and the same amount will be added to the number of purchase in your basket(in other words Main List and My Basket are synced.)

-* main list before adding to my basket
+* Main List before adding to My Basket
 <img src="guide%20pic/b-mainlist-befor-add-basket.png" width="500" higth="500" >

-* mainlist after adding multiple products from list to my basket(as you can see the same number added to my basket is decreased from main list)
+* Main List after adding multiple products from list to My Basket(as you can see the same number added to My Basket is decreased from main list)
 <img src="guide%20pic/b-mainlist-after-add-multiple.png" width="500" higth="500" >

-* My Basket after adding multiple product to it (as you can see the number of purchase is the same amount of decrease in main list, in other word the are synced.)
+* My Basket after adding multiple product to it (as you can see the number of purchase is the same amount of decrease in Main List, in other words the are synced.)
 * Also the price is also up to date.
 <img src="guide%20pic/b-basket-multiple-add.png" width="500" higth="500" >

 ## Update (spinner box) :

-* You can set number of purchase using this spinner box.
+* You can set *?number of purchase* using this spinner box.
-* You can increase the number of purchase using spinner box without having to go back to the main list .
+* You can increase or decrease the number of purchase using spinner box without having to go back to the main list .
 * You will be warned if you choose a number of purchase that is more than all of the existed product of the same kind you want.
-* With every increase and decrease the main list is synced.
+* With every increase and decrease the Main List is synced.

 <img src="guide%20pic/b-spiner.png" width="500" higth="500" >
 <img src="guide%20pic/b-spiner-after.png" width="500" higth="500" >